-Your reservation is the same as a hotel with a 7 day cancellation policy.
+We have a 7 day-cancellation policy.
+That means cancellation notice given via email to firstname.lastname@example.org 7 days or more prior to the first night’s stay will be given a full refund, minus a $5 administrative fee.
 However, if the avalanche conditions as rated HIGH or EXTREME by Avalanche Canada for the northern portion of the South Coast Inland region bulletin within 24 hours of your departure, we will refund you in full if you wish to cancel.

 If you are unable to make it to the hut because of navigation error or fatigue or group dynamics, we cannot refund your payment.